Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Conclusions

 \section{Conclusions}

-In this work, we developed an ANN-based approach to enhance the computational efficiency of the AMG methods, i.e. to accelerate their performances.
+In this work, we developed an ANN-based approach to enhance the computational efficiency of the AMG methods, i.e. to accelerate their performance.
 In particular, we accurately predicted the value of the strong threshold parameter $\theta$ that maximizes the performance with respect to the matrix $\mathrm{A}_h$ of the linear system to be solved.
-In order to be able apply the model independently of the matrix of the linear system, we introduced a pooling operator.
+In order to be able to apply the model independently of the matrix of the linear system, we introduced a pooling operator.
 We measured the efficiency of the AMG method using the approximate convergence factor and we designed a model that predicts its value.
 In this way, we are able to choose the strong threshold parameter that minimizes the predicted approximated convergence factor.
-Moreover, we have shown that, as expected, the approximated convergence factor of the AMG method is strictly correlated to the elapsed CPU time during the application of the AMG method to the linear system solution, thus demonstrating that it provides a good measure of the performances of the solver.
-This a priori, optimal selection of the strong threshold parameter allows us to efficiently hire a value of $\theta$ that significantly decreases the elapsed CPU time with respect to the ``classical" value.
-This improvement can be up to $33\%$.
+Moreover, we have shown that, as expected, the approximated convergence factor of the AMG method is strictly correlated to the elapsed CPU time during the application of the AMG method to the linear system solution, thus demonstrating that it provides a good measure of the performance of the solver.
+This a priori, optimal selection of the strong threshold parameter allows us to efficiently choose a value of $\theta$ that significantly decreases the elapsed CPU time with respect to the ``classical" value.
+We introduced a set of indicators to measure the performance of our model: we show that if the dataset is smaller than 15~000 samples our model is better than using the literature value of $\theta$ in about 90\% of the cases with on average a 15\% gain in performance.
+On the other hand, from our computations, it seems that in case of large datasets more work on the tuning of the hyperparameter is needed.
+Finally, we have addressed a generalization test case moving from the elliptic scalar differential problem to the Stokes system exploiting the so called transfer learning.
+The preliminary results are encouraging and further investigation will be the subject of further research.

-Possible further developments include: using the ANN to optimize the value of other AMG parameters; testing different pooling strategies, for instance reducing the bins via the \texttt{max} function; testing the impact of varying the size of the view; testing more meaningful problems in Engineering and Applied Sciences, in particular in three-dimensional domains.
+Possible further developments also include: using the ANN to optimize the value of other AMG parameters, such as the maximum row sum parameter, the choice of whether using W-cycles or V-cycles or the number of levels of aggressive coarsening.
+Possible other improvements include tuning of the hyperparameters of the model; testing a wider range of differential models, in particular in three-dimensional configuration.